mussarratk/health-checks/README.md

 🚀 Choose the right database service based on your workload, security, and integration needs.
 ![image](https://github.com/user-attachments/assets/347957fe-e518-4dba-909e-f81d0031b1ef)
 - **PaaS Appracg - Azure SQL Database is a hassle-free way to run SQL Server in the cloud.
 Microsoft takes care of all the technical stuff, so you can focus on your data.
 It is very good for modern cloud applications.
+- Azure SQL Database is available with Single Database, Elastic Pool, and Managed Instance deployments.
+- A hybrid deployment is a system where part of the operation runs on-premises, and part in the cloud.
+Your database might be part of a larger system that runs on-premises, although the database elements might be hosted in the cloud.
+- Single Database and Elastic Pool options restrict some of the administrative features available to SQL Server.
+Managed instance effectively runs a fully controllable instance of SQL Server in the cloud.
+- Azure SQL Managed Instance employs a layered security approach, using encryption, digital signatures, and certificate verification to protect data.
+The continuous monitoring of CRLs ensures that only trusted parties can communicate with the Managed Instance, mitigating the risk of security breaches.
+- Not all features of a database management system are available in Azure Data Services.
+This is because Azure Data Services takes on the task of managing the system and keeping it running using hardware situated in an Azure datacenter.
+Azure Data Services offer a compelling trade-off: reduced management and high availability in exchange for some limitations in customization and control.The suitability of Azure Data Services depends on your specific needs and priorities.
+If you require maximum control and compatibility, running SQL Server on Azure VMs (IaaS) might be a better option.
+If you prioritize ease of use and reduced management, Azure Data Services (PaaS) are an excellent choice.
+- The DBMS handles the physical aspects of a database, such as where and how it's stored, who can access it, and how to ensure that it's available when required.
+You get the core DBMS functionalities you need, but Azure takes care of the underlying infrastructure and management.
+This allows you to focus on your data and applications, while Azure ensures the reliability and security of your database.
+- PaaS offerings like Azure SQL Database prioritize simplicity and automation, but they abstract away OS access.
+IaaS offerings like SQL virtual machines provide maximum control and compatibility, making them ideal for migrating existing applications that rely on OS-level functionalities.
+When you need to move a database solution to the cloud quickly, and with the least amount of disruption, IaaS is the best option.
+- Azure Database for MySQL High availability.
+Easy scaling that responds quickly to demand.
+Secure data, both at rest and in motion.
+Automatic backups and point-in-time restore for the last 35 days.
+- Azure PostgreSQL Hyperscale (Citus) is a deployment option that scales queries across multiple server nodes to support large database loads.
+Your database is split across nodes.
+-